 This, though, leaves us with

 a dilemma.
-How do we know for sure whether our suffering, which is usually
+How do we know for sure whether our suffering, which is sometimes

-the result of our own sin may be serving some other
+the result of our own sin and yet may not be related

 remains a mystery.
-But every Christian has the answer hanging right before him:
+But all Christians have the answer hanging right before them:

-comprehend perfect obedience to Gods deepest motives.
+cross, we comprehend perfect obedience to God’s deepest motives.
 On the cross,

 even innocent suffering glorifies God, for it leads us to